 There are of course some cyclists who do abide by the rules of the road but these people are very much in the minority.

 The Mayor of London has spent £Millions providing cycle lanes in London, many cycle lanes run alongside (off road) major roads (ie: the Great West Road) which are not used by all cyclists.

 Legislation for "ALL" road users.

 We only need to look back over the years, lighting(visibility), seat belts, tyre tread depth, crash helmets, engine capacity and MOT’S, licence plates (for recognition) and the driving licence were made compulsory.
 So why are cyclists exempt from all legislation?
-It has been suggested that because there are millions of cyclists who are potential voters that none of the major political parties want to lose these votes when it comes to elections.
-But what about all the other voters who abide by legislation.
+It has been suggested that because there are millions of cyclists who are potential voters that none of the major political parties don't want to lose these voter's when it comes to elections.
+But what about all the other voter's who abide by legislation.

 TRANSPORT FOR LONDON (TFL)

 TFL (Transport For London) must also come clean on why they alter traffic signal fazing.
 On many occasions this altering of traffic signal fazing creates major problems, causing huge traffic jams.